tbrowder/RakupodObject/README.md

 DESCRIPTION
 ===========

 **RakupodObject** is a module that enables easy access to the Rakupod object represented by the Raku variable `$=pod`.
-That variable holds the compiled Rakupod tree in a Raku source file.
+That variable (a `Pod::Block`) holds the compiled Rakupod tree in a Raku source file.
 It is used by external programs whose purpose is to process the Rakupod into other objects, primarily other forms of documentation.
+See the Raku docs for a complete description of the various `Pod::Block` subtypes and their attributes.

 The module exports two multi subroutines.

-  * multi sub extract-rakupod-object(IO::Path:D $pod-file) is export {...}
+  * multi sub extract-rakupod-object(IO::Path:D $pod-file --> Pod::Block) is export {...}

-  * multi sub extract-rakupod-object(Str:D $pod-string) is export {...}
+  * multi sub extract-rakupod-object(Str:D $pod-string --> Pod::Block) is export {...}

 Credits
 =======